jeffgillan/Drone-mapping-class/docs/flight_mission_planning.md

 the real world distance between the objects would be 6250 inches or 520.8 feet.
 <br/>
 <br/>
-However, with the advent of fully digital aerial photography workflows and the computer screen being the primary tool for viewing imagery, the tradional concept of reporting scale has diminished value.
+However, with the advent of fully digital aerial photography workflows and the computer screen being the primary tool for viewing imagery, the traditional concept of reporting scale is less useful.
 <br/>
 <br/>
 When it comes to drone imagery scale, the two important concepts to understand are **image footprint** and **ground sampling distance**.